RandyWilkinsASU/ddm-textbook-summer-2019/_posts/2019-07-21-ch10-data-quality.md

 The Level of Service Inventory-Revised (LSI-R) model qualifies as a WMD while lacking fairness and transparency; this begs the question of how can this model be fair to anyone?

+"Innocent people surrounded by criminals get treated badly, and criminals surrounded by law-abiding public get a pass."
+How does this cycle break when consindering data generated from these models correlates poverty and criminal behavior, and often times misses wealthy, white collar crimes?

 Where should fine-tuning the algorithms used in machine apps begin?
 Knowing there is inevitably inaccurate data, how do we get the statistical data to the best point possible?